citizensadvice/react-combo-boxes/docs/highlighters.md

 Highlighters can be used to highlight which parts of the search results match the search term.

-To use the `ValueComponent` prop should be replaced with an appropriate highlighter for the search types.
+To use the `renderValue` prop should be replaced with an appropriate highlight function for the search type.

 ```js
 const [options, onSearch] = useTokenSearch(initialOptions);